gerelltroche/embedding-classifier/README.md

 # embedding-classifier

 Text embeddings with all-MiniLM-L6-v2 for semantic classification.
+DISCLAIMER: I haven't tested this, but i've done similar before.

 ## Install